TheFurseal/FursealClient/README.md

 ## Contact

-If you would like to help us or encounter some problems, please contact [JohnSuu](JohnSuu@cotnetwork.com), I'll reply you ASAP.
+If you would like to help us or encountered some problems, please contact [JohnSuu](JohnSuu@cotnetwork.com), I'll reply you ASAP.